Shumicorp/Terraform-gcp/README.md

 # Terraform-gcp
-All variables in the locals.tf file
+Provider variables in the locals.tf file

 # My file to create infrastructure for wordpress app
 necessary api access: